WLH-Nicole/Coursera_DataScience_8_PracticalMachineLearning/PMLprediction2.md

 ## Levels: A B C D E
 ```
 ## 8. Summary
 About this prediction project of weight lifting exercises, the raw training includes 19,622 samples and 160 variables (pml-training.csv).
 After removing columns with NAs and useless variables, the final trainging data was split (75:25) into a training dataset with 14718 samples and 53 variables and a testing dataset with 4904 samples and 53 variables for cross validation.
 The training and prediction was based on a factor variable “classe” which classified performance on barbell lifts.
 The accuracies from machine learning using a decision tree model and a random forests model were compared.
 The decision tree method has an accuracy of 74.92%, while random forests model has an accuracy of 99.45%.
-Thus, random forests model was used for prediction on the 20 test cases (pml-testing.csv).
+Thus, random forests model was used for prediction on the 20 test cases (pml-testing.csv), and the expected out of sample error is 100%-99.45%=0.55%.
 The results of prediction were reported as the following:
 1  2  3  4  5  6  7  8  9 10 11 12 13 14 15 16 17 18 19 20:
 B  A  B  A  A  E  D  B  A  A  B  C  B  A  E  E  A  B  B  B